universitytheater/utheater.github.io/_pages/2022-elections.md

 permalink: /elections/2022
 ---

 Read the statements from the following 2022-2023 UT Committee candidates here!
-Elections will be held 5pm on Monday, February 28 in Logan 028.
+Elections will be held at 5pm on Monday, February 28 in the Logan Center (room to be confirmed).

 <ul>
 {% for candidate in site.data.2022_candidates%}